bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.0.1

+Left a couple of console.logs in my code, which was causing IE to hang.

 ### Version 1.0

 This is my first jQuery plugin and the first time I’ve published anything on Github.
 Let me know if I can improve something or if I’m making some kind of mistake.